Learning-Augmented Decentralized Online Convex Optimization in Networks: : Adaptively Combining ML Advice and Expert Advice

+Additionally, the reservation cost\footnote{Despite the one-step delayed feedback of the neighbors' actions, knowing the spatial cost function $s_t^{v,u}(\cdot,\cdot)$ at the beginning of time $t$ is still helpful.
+For example, the reservation cost for spatial cost uncertainties can be reduced if the smoothness constant of $s_t^{v,u}(\cdot,\cdot)$ is smaller than $\ell_s$.} is

 where $\ell_T$ and $\ell_S$ are smoothness parameters for the temporal and spatial cost functions, $D_v$ is the degree of agent $v$ (i.e., the number of agents connected to agent $v$), and $0< \lambda_0\leq \lambda$ is a hyperparameter to adjust the size of the robust action set (and will be optimally chosen as $\lambda_0 = \sqrt{1+\lambda} - 1$ in Theorems~\ref{thm:avg_cost_blackbox} and~\ref{thm:avg_cost_e2e}).
-In the special case when both $x_{t}^v = x_{t}^{v,\dagger}$ and $x_{t}^u = x_{t}^{u,\dagger}$, we set $\kappa_{t}^{(v,u)}=\frac{1}{2}$ in \eqref{eqn:splitting_weight}.
+In the special case when both $x_{t}^v = x_{t}^{v,\dagger}$ and $x_{t}^u = x_{t}^{u,\dagger}$, we set $\kappa_{\tau}^{(v,u)}=\frac{1}{2}$ in \eqref{eqn:splitting_weight}.

 Importantly, the new constraint \eqref{eqn:local_constraint} for agent $v$ can be calculated purely based on local online information $I_t^v$; it only depends on the cumulative node and temporal costs up to time $t$, as well as the spatial costs (including the feedback of the connected neighboring agents' actions and their expert actions) up to time $t-1$.
+Thus, the overall cost to share information between two connected agents in the network is small.
 Moreover, the reservation cost $R(x_t^v,x_t^{v,\dagger})$ safeguards agent $v$'s action not only against uncertainties in future temporal cost functions in online optimization, but also against delayed spatial costs resulting from decentralized optimization, which we further explain as follows.